Aaron and Todd Helbing: Career

 In 1999, Todd first got his start on the drama Melrose Place, where he served as an assistant production coordinator.
 He then had positions on such projects as Beverly Hills, 90210 and The Twilight Zone.
 He and his brother first worked together on the HBO series Carnivàle; Todd as an assistant production coordinator, and Aaron as a writers assistant.

 Todd then spent 2009 as a script coordinator on Entourage, while Aaron worked on the cable dramas Saved and Brotherhood, also as a script coordinator.
-The first script the two co-wrote was for the Superman prequel series Smallville’s season seven episode "Hero".
+The first script the two co-wrote was for the Superman prequel series Smallvilles season seven episode "Hero".
 They went on to write for such series as Mortal Kombat: Legacy, Halo 4: Forward Unto Dawn and The Mob Doctor.
-They served as supervising producers on the second season of the Starz drama Black Sails; writing the episode "XIII.".
+They served as supervising producers on the second season of the Starz drama Black Sails, writing the episode "XIII."

 Spartacus

 The duo wrote an episode ("Paterfamilias") of the Starz prequel mini-series Spartacus: Gods of the Arena, for which they also served as story editors.
-They then returned for the sequel series Spartacus: War of the Damned, again as story editors and writers.
-Co-writing, in total, four episodes ("The Thing in the Pit", "Mark of the Brotherhood", "Libertus", "Wolves at the Gate").
+They then returned for the sequel series Spartacus: War of the Damned, again as story editors and writers, co-writing, in total, four episodes ("The Thing in the Pit", "Mark of the Brotherhood", "Libertus", "Wolves at the Gate").

-Aaron is an executive producer of Spartacus: House of Ashur, which is set to premiere in fall 2025.
+Aaron is an executive producer of Spartacus: House of Ashur, which premiered December 5, 2025.
+In a review for The Hollywood Reporter, Angie Han wrote, "It's promising that House of Ashur seems to understand that if it's the NSFW pleasures that draw us in first, it's the growing attachment to these characters and their lives that will keep us on the hook."